Special Education Lawyer in Ocean County

 - Guardianship – A guardianship allows parents to continue to make important decisions regarding the health care and schooling of children older than 18 who have a mental illness, developmental disability, or other diminished capacity.
 A guardianship also enables a parent or other trusted representative to access an adult child’s information from banks, hospitals, and government agencies.
 We’ll answer your questions about guardianship and shepherd you or someone your family trusts through the application process.

-Talk to a Knowledgeable Ocean County Special Education Attorney Now
+Talk to a Knowledgeable Special Education Lawyer in Ocean County Now

 Whether you have questions about decisions that a school district has made about your child, want your child to have support services in a traditional public school classroom, or are considering placement in a different type of school setting, we’re here for you.